 - Several fixes.

-- Scanned map: Improved and enhanced calibration process.
+- Scanned map: Improved calibration process.

 - In Layers, Night Vision was replaced by Dark Mode.
 Dark Mode works with Blank map only and can be set as the default view.